 While working with a high school, our focus was on students tracking their own mastery as a boost to student agency and ownership.
 Setting up a tracker is easy if you base it on standards.
 Below are trackers I created for my teachers who were using USA Test Prep, a software system that both teaches and assesses and works quite nicely as a complement to classroom teaching.
 (Disclaimer: I do not work for or get any compensation from USA Test Prep.)
 Spreadsheets are best to use for creating trackers because they are already set up in a grid system.
 You can choose to have students run horizontally or vertically with the standards and indicators running perpendicular to the students.

-The trackers below are for a wall and could be used not to compare who is winning and losing, but instead for celebrations.
+The trackers below are for a wall and could be used for celebrations instead of the long-held belief that they are for shaming.
 If we celebrate every student who shades in a block to show mastery, every student will want to shade in another block.
 If used as a positive, community-building chart, tracking data can be powerful.

 Sample Student Trackers